NitroSwap/docs/content.en/docs/concepts/lamm.md

 1. LAMM is the **custodian** of a user's trading position
 2. LAMM has visibility into that position's **profit and loss**

-This design allows LAMMs to profit from a trader's self-interest, while conserving guarantees that would prevent the LAMM from incurring in loses beyond the trader's collateral.
+This design allows LAMMs to benefit from a trader's self-interest, while conserving guarantees that would prevent the LAMM from incurring in loses beyond the trader's collateral.

 Each LAMM points to an AMM pool where it obtains its trading liquidity, price oracles and other calculations like price impact and slippage.
 This is particularly important when trading long-tail assets, as they are susceptible to [oracle attacks](/docs/resources/reading-list/#oracle-vulnerabilities).